Forward from the Author

 a rolling stone or a steady rock.

-Our hearts decide who will hold the key.
+Our hearts decide who holds the key.

 Be free for eternity